 According to the website, the network has raised R4 billion for its members.

-To raise capital, each entrepreneur is allowed to pitch their business, set their capital requirements and the minimum amount that an investor can give.
+To raise capital, each entrepreneur is allowed to pitch their business, and set their capital requirements and the minimum amount that an investor can give.

-Qualifying businesses
+Qualifying Businesses

 The investors look at all stages of business and across all sectors.